 Reserving a room on the calendar

-Once you have a viable date, reserve the room with Marie Fletcher.
-She will add your event to the ESS and School of Law google calendar.
-Please provide her with the following information:
+Once you have a viable date, reserve the room with Dee Westcott He will add your event to the ESS and School of Law google calendar.
+Please provide him with the following information:

 - Room #